vigetlabs/blendid/extras/docker/README.md

 docker run --rm myrepo/myimage:mytag npm run gulp production
 ```

 If you want to use this to process front-end assets for a different server environment, you can do that too.
-In the BrowserSync section of  [config.json](https://github.com/davidham/gulp-starter/blob/master/gulpfile.js/config.json), set BrowserSync to proxy your app server.
+In the Browsersync section of [config.json](https://github.com/davidham/gulp-starter/blob/master/gulpfile.js/config.json), set Browsersync to proxy your app server.
 Here's an example pointing at a Rails app:

 ```json
 "browserSync": {